To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible they sign the first offer they get.

 Now that you’re not obliged to be all-smiles and likeable, do you think you can get along with your colleagues?
 No one said you have to be best buds with your co-workers, but you should at least consider their attitude and how they’re likely to treat you.

-5. Can I Work With My Future Boss Given His Demeanor and Leadership Style?
+5. Can I Work With My Future Boss Given Their Demeanor and Leadership Style?

 This question was suggested by Michelle Riklan, Managing Director at Riklan Resources and former HR executive.